samuelpcarter/samuelpcarter.github.io/README.md

-# Portfolio and Demos
+# Rubik's Cube Simulator

-This site includes a simple portfolio with an interactive Rubik's Cube, a Bitcoin price viewer, and placeholder pages for future content.
+The site has been simplified to a single page showing an interactive Rubik's Cube.

-Open `docs/index.html` to try the cube and explore the navigation links.
-The original Bitcoin chart is now available at `docs/bitcoin.html`.
+Open `docs/index.html` in a browser to play with the cube.
+Use the scramble and reset buttons or rotate it with your mouse or keyboard.